BobSteagall/gcc-builder/README.txt

 --------------------------------------------
 4. HOW TO BUILD GCC 9.X.0 WITH THESE SCRIPTS

+(NB: In the directions below, remember to replace the 'X' with the minor version number!)

 The process is pretty simple:

  a.
 Clone the git repo and checkout the gcc9 branch.